Answered By: Darcy Gervasio Last Updated: Feb 13, 2020 Views: 2552

 2. Check the availability of the room you wish to book.
 Use the Search Locations search box under Quick Search.
 Type "group study" into the search box to see all bookings for both group study rooms at once.
 You can search for LIB 2001A or LIB 2001B to see bookings for one specific room.
-(Note that you must include a space between LIB and 2001)
+(You must include a space between LIB and 2001)

 3. Once you've determined when the room you'd like to book is available, click on the room name linked in blue (either LIB 2001A or LIB 2001B).

-4. Go to Actions on the upper right menu bar (next to the gold gearshift icon), and choose Create an Event in this Location from the dropdown menu.
-(Or, from Roombook's Home screen, click the green button that says "Create an Event").
-Don't see "Create an Event in this Location"?
-That means you are not signed in.
+4. Go to More Actions on the upper right menu bar, and choose Create an Event in this Location from the dropdown menu.
+(Or, from Roombook's Home screen, click the blue button that says "Create an Event").
+If you don't see "Create an Event in this Location," you are not signed in.
 See step #1.

 5. Fill out all required fields indicated by a red asterisk (*) to create a reservation request.
 Press "Next" to move on to the following screen.
 Follow the guidelines below to make sure you fill out each field correctly: